Dismental/Dismental/README.md

 The extracted directory contains the file that the export preset was looking for as shown in the error, move the file to the path indicated by the error.

+## Exporting the game
 The game can now be exported to a .dmg.
 Accessing the resources (res://) was not yet successful, thus a reference to a .xml file for face tracking is hardcoded for now.
 This also requires additional steps to get the .xml file at the right location.

+### Using the script
+A script has been written to automate this process, which is `/export.sh`.
+It will perform the steps described below.
+To run the script go to the root of the repo in your terminal and run `sh ./export.sh`.
+It will ask for your password at some point, since `sudo` has been used to perform the `cp` (copy) command (it wouldn't work without it for me, so that's why I included it ~ @ksavanderwerff).

+### Manually
 Follow these steps when exporting the game:

 - When exporting use the 'Export all' button together with export mode 'Export all resources in the project'